 Don’t be afraid of asking for a discount.
 Antique stores will sometimes give discounts for items over $10.
 If the price isn’t already a bargain at flea market or garage sale, consider talking to the vendor/owner.
 Suggest a price a little lower than you want to pay, but don’t be too unreasonable.
 Let the vendor talk you up to your price.
 If you’re buying multiple items, a vendor will be more interested in making a deal with you.

 If you’re looking for a specific comic and want the book it is published in, visit https://www.aaugh.com/guide/.
 There you’ll find all the info on books and finding specific comics you need.

 Peanuts items all have copyright dates of the year the characters were first in publication printed on them.
 Charlie Brown was first published in 1950, therefore everything with Charlie Brown on it will have that copyright date.
 Don’t let a dealer try and sell you something “old” just because of a copyright date.
 Read more on this topic in Peanuts Collecting 101.

 Specialize.
 There are tons of collectibles out there – do you really want to own everything ever made with the Peanuts gang on it?
 Probably not.
 I suggest stick with one character: Snoopy, Woodstock, Pigpen, etc. Collect only a certain type of product: Avon bottles, books, Stuffed Animals, etc. Not only does it narrow your search, but it will save you money for the extra special collectible you just happen across.

-The passing of Charles M. Schulz, I feel, has not raised the prices of the run of the mill collectibles.
-There are still the same amount of collectibles out there plus all the extra being mass produced at the moment.
-The only area that this now effected is Charles M. Schulz originals or signed pieces.
-You can’t get any more and they’re all unique making them more valuable to collectors.
+The passing of Charles M. Schulz, in my opinion, has not raised the prices of the run-of-the-mill collectibles.
+There are still the same amount of collectibles out there plus all the new collectibles being mass produced at the moment.
+The only area this effects is Charles M. Schulz originals or signed pieces.
+They are unique and can no longer be produced, making them more valuable to collectors.
+Watch out for fakes!